01 of 10

 Waterproof Your Shower

-Even as luxe as this shower remodel may seem, owner Angela, of the design blog Unexpected Elegance, calls it a "budget makeover."
+As luxe as this shower remodel may seem, owner and Unexpected Elengance design blogger Angela, calls it a "budget makeover."
 Over 80 boxes of self-installed tile went into this gorgeous creation.
 She swears that she didn't have to spend a ton of money (though she admits to splurging on the cabinet hardware).

 Just like professional tilers do, Angela used Schluter Kerdi, a flexible plastic that can be cut with scissors and is applied to the cement board with non-modified thinset mortar.Continue to 7 of 10 below.